Tattooing in China

 Tattoos (刺青 (cì qīng)) have a long history in China.
 The Chinese word for tattooing (纹身) means "applying ink to the body".
 Tattoos are represented in early Chinese texts, including histories, dynastic penal codes, zhiguai xiaoshuo and biji works, and early prose works such as the Shangshu.

-Three major categories can be used to categorize Chinese tattoo designs: the Chinese brush painting style, the Chinese realistic painting style, and the "watercolor splash ink" (水彩泼墨) style.
+Three major categories can be used to categorize Chinese tattoo designs: the Chinese brush painting style, the Chinese realistic painting style, and the "watercolor splash ink" style.
 All three categories strongly feature the Chinese national colors.

 Because of Confucianism and the association with the criminal underworld, tattooing is looked down upon in China.
 Traditionally, tattooing was used to mark and publicly shame criminals.

 History

 Lü Xing is an ancient Chinese book that records legal principles, judicial system, and atonement.

 Tattoos have been documented since the ancient Shang dynasty, when the Zhou refugees Wu Taibo and Zhongyong were recorded cutting their hair and tattooing themselves to gain the acceptance of the Jingman people (t 荊蠻, s 荆蛮) of the Yangtze River Delta prior to the establishment of the state of Wu.

 Within the context of Confucianism, the 4th or 3rd century BC Classic of Filial Piety has Confucius telling his disciple Zengzi that "Your body, including your hair and skin, has been received from your father and mother, and you should not dare to harm or destroy it.
 This is the beginning of filial piety."
 Apart from enjoining the maintenance of long hair and prohibiting suicide in most contexts, this injunction has generally been understood as prohibiting the use of tattoos as disrespectful towards one's parents and ancestors.

 Han Chinese tattooing reached an apex of historical development during the Tang dynasty, but became increasingly rejected by mainstream society throughout the subsequent Song dynasty.
 Tattooing went underground during the Mongol Yuan dynasty and steadily decreased in popularity over the Ming and Manchu Qing eras.
 In China, this culture has been passed down for thousands of years, although few people are aware of it nowadays.